Women of Washington

 BATTLE OF BROOKLYN

-Recognizing that soon the Americans would be dangerously outnumbered, the American General William Alexander, also known as Lord Stirling, tried to divert this onslaught by leading his regiment of approximately 300 New England soldiers against Cornwallis’ division of 2,000 troops on the grounds of the Old Stone House.
+Recognizing that soon the Americans could be dangerously surrounded, the American General William Alexander, also known as Lord Stirling, tried to divert this onslaught by leading his regiment of approximately 400 New England soldiers against Cornwallis’ division of 2,000 troops on the grounds of the Old Stone House.
 The Continental soldiers fell, regrouped, and continued to fight until they ran out of ammunition.
-Cornwallis later said of General Lord Stirling that, before having to surrender, Stirling “fought like a wolf.”
+Cornwallis later said of General Lord Stirling that, before having to surrender, Stirling “fought like a wolf.

 The next morning, realizing the dire position of his troops, Washington responded by ferrying the rest of his army from Manhattan to Long Island in an effort to protect the Brooklyn Heights position, only to find that the sheer size of the British army would overwhelm the rest of his forces.
 Washington and his troops were able to hold the British back until evening, while he designed an escape which would allow his men to “live to fight another day.”